vcgarnica/MSE_FindR/README.md

 * Corresponding post-hoc test letter results

 In the next sections, we explain how this basic structure changes across experimental designs.

+> **Tip:** You can use the **"Load Example Data"** button on the Disclosure page to load and preview example datasets for each supported design directly within the application, without needing to download and re-upload files.

 #### 2.1.
 Latin square